 Creating the look and feel of your fashion brand involves breaking every aspect down step by step.
 For luxury brands, you want to create a high-class feeling of quality and exclusivity.
 Here are the key factors that need to be considered to convey a successful luxury brand image:

 Aesthetic - In the fashion world, your aesthetic is more important than it can be for other types of companies.
 The color scheme, logo, and how you present your main products will convey a certain tone.
 You will use this tone of voice to communicate with your customers and guide your brand personality.
 For luxury brands, darker tones and simpler designs dominate the visual conversation.
-Aspen True is an example of a brand that utilizes a simple color scheme and design with its logo.
+Aspen True is an example of a brand that utilizes a simple color scheme with its logo design.
 The aesthetic is clean, neat, and utilizes darker colors.

 Values - Fashion companies typically have values that differentiate them.
 Luxury fashion brands in particular emphasize the quality of their products and why they are worth the higher purchase price point.
 Similar to its aesthetic, Aspen True also showcases the values of high-quality products and emphasizes making consumers feel good about themselves by wearing their luxury brand.